fps/ladspamm/README.md

 # LADSPAMM

-A C++ header only library to find, inspect and instantiate LADSPA plugins.
+A C++ header only (out of pure laziness) library to find, inspect and instantiate LADSPA plugins.

 # REQUIREMENTS